 If you just want to backup and transfer your source code for the projects and such, I’d recommend pushing your repository to a remote server.
 Bitbucket or github are a good choices for repository hosting.

-Use ssh
+Use ssh and scp.

 Make a shared folder using virtual box.
 There are instructions online, but it is very simple.
 In the main virtual box window (the one that shows before you boot the guest OS), go to settings..shared folders, and add a folder from your hard drive.
 Then boot the VM, and run